 If you’re a new B2B ecommerce brand, your best bet is to join them, not fight ‘em!

 Reach out to the content managers of these websites and ask them to include your brand.
 By working with these sites, you increase the mutual value because you are making their content more complete while they, in turn, promote your product in the top search rankings.

-Strategy #3: Build a smart nurture engine
+Best practice #3: Build a smart nurture engine

 While strategies #1 and #2 deal with building awareness and providing value, strategy 3 focuses on capturing interested potential buyers and nurturing them.